dooyoungK/json_practice/README.md

 Features
 -----
 json_practice provides the following features:
-* User ID input
+* Input for user ID
+* Button click event to call the facebook API for the user ID specified
-* Display user data
+* Display simple data
-* Handle error cases
+* Handles error cases and provides appropriate information to the user
+* Multilingual support for Enaglish and Korean